garrandall/popular-music-data/tracks/hell-cat-bellamy-brothers.md

 Even if you threaten to bust him

-Ooh, you got a little hellcat in you
+Oh, you got a little hellcat in you
 And you got to say what you got to say
-Ooh, you got a little hellcat in you
+Oh, you got a little hellcat in you
 And you're gonna get your way

 Now if you're miserable